Murder of Sarah Everard: Incident and investigation

-On 28 February 2021, Couzens booked a white Vauxhall car from a vehicle hire company in Dover.
+On 28 February 2021, Couzens booked a white Vauxhall Crossland from a vehicle hire company in Dover.
 At 07:00 GMT on 3 March, he completed a 12-hour shift at the US Embassy in London before travelling to Kent to collect the hire car.
 He then drove back to London where he was recorded as being in Earl's Court and on Battersea Bridge.
 After arriving in Clapham, he again drove to Earl's Court before returning to Clapham at 21:23.

 At around 21:00, Everard left a friend's house on Leathwaite Road near Clapham Junction, west of Clapham Common.
 She walked along the A205 South Circular Road across the common en route to her Brixton Hill home.
-She spoke to her boyfriend on her phone for about fifteen minutes and agreed to meet him the next day.
+She spoke to her boyfriend on her phone for about 15 minutes and agreed to meet him the next day.
 At 21:28, she was seen on doorbell camera footage on Poynders Road and four minutes later on the dashcam of a passing police car.

 At 21:34, Couzens, who had parked the Vauxhall on the pavement outside Poynders Court, stopped Everard and showed her his police warrant card before handcuffing her.
 The trial judge later said that he had probably claimed that he was arresting her for having breached COVID guidelines.
 Couzens and Everard were twice captured by bus CCTV; the first instance at 21:35 showed them beside the hired Vauxhall and the second, at 21:38, showed the Vauxhall's number plate.
 Around this time, Couzens and Everard entered the car and Couzens drove to Kent; the route of the car was retrospectively tracked using CCTV and ANPR.

 By 23:43, Couzens and Everard were in Dover and had transferred to Couzens's personal SEAT car.
-Between 23:53 and 00:57 on 4 March, Couzens's mobile phone connected to cell sites in the area of Sibertswold, and it is believed that this is when he raped Everard.
-At 02:34, Couzens purchased drinks from a Dover petrol station; it is believed that he had strangled Everard using his police duty belt by this time.
-Couzens then drove to Hoad's Wood near Ashford, where his car was captured on CCTV in the area between 03:22 and 06:32 before driving back to Dover to switch back into his rental car before returning it at 08:26.
+Between 23:53 and 00:57 on 4 March, Couzens's mobile phone connected to cell sites in the Shepherdswell area; it is believed that he raped Everard at some point between midnight and 01:45.
+At 02:34, Couzens purchased drinks from a Dover petrol station; it is likely that he had strangled Everard using his police duty belt by this time.
+Couzens then drove to Hoad's Wood near Ashford, where he owned a plot of land.
+His car was captured on CCTV in the area between 03:22 and 06:32 before driving back to Dover to switch back into his rental car before returning it at 08:26.
 After Couzens returned the hire car, he drove his personal car to Sandwich, Kent, disposing of Everard's mobile phone in one of the town's watercourses at 09:21.
-Later that day, Everard's boyfriend contacted the police after Everard did not meet him.
+Later that day, Everard's boyfriend contacted the police after she did not meet him.